Search

 Greeting

 The history of SKKU’s dormitories is in line with the history of Korean higher education.
 When Sungkyunkwan was originally established as a royal Confucian academy in 1398 at Sunggyo-bang(currently Myeongnyun-dong), its dormitories, named “Dongjae” and “Seojae”, were constructed.
 Although it was over 600 years ago, it was a prototype for the “residential colleges” of today.
-Everyone who entered Sungkyunkwan studied while living in the dorms, and Dongjae and Seojae together acted as a cradle that helped to generate the nation’s most talented and influential leaders.

 The importance of safety cannot be overemphasized.
 We will ensure your safety through thorough pre-inspection and management of our facilities.
 We will also develop and implement a variety of programs specifically designed to provide students with physically and psychologically stable conditions to live and study in.